Dad is turning 70 in lockdown. We cancel the surprise family holiday to Craster.

 ‘I’ll make the sandwiches, quiche and scones,’ she says.
 ‘You make the cake.’

-A plan is formed: her on savoury, me on sweet.
+We form a plan: her on savoury, me on sweet.

 ‘That’s a winning combination,’ Chris says.
 ‘You and your sister in charge of catering.’